TeamLe-Shop/zordzman-plus-plus/README.md

 ### Mac OS X ###

-REQUIRES XCODE (atleast 4.2, free), download from the App store
+Requires XCode, at least 4.2.
+Downloadable from the App Store.
+Requires CMake, at least 3.0.0.

 Download SDL2 and the additional SDL2 libraries (image, mixer etc.).

-Then, after you've opened your `SDL2.dmg`, copy the `SDL2.framework` and move it into `/Library/Frameworks` directory.
-You can find this by navigating to Macintosh HD (usually by double clicking the icon on the desktop) and going to `/Library/Frameworks`.
-Then, do the same with `SDL2_image.dmg`, `SDL2_mixer.dmg` and `SDL2_ttf.dmg`.

-The next part requires [XCode](https://developer.apple.com/xcode/downloads/), and what you need to do is find your XCode.app, right click, select "Show Package Contents" and you'll be brought to the folder "Contents".
-Navigate to
-`Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.x.sdk/Developer/System/Library/Frameworks`
+Open SDL2.dmg and additional SDL2 library images.
+Move `SDL2.framework` into `/Library/Frameworks`, along with the additional `.framework` files found in the other images.
+Inside the SDL_x (e.g. SDL\_image) framework directories,
+move the C header file found in `Headers/` into a new directory called "SDL2" (inside the "Headers" directory).

+Navigate to where XCode.app is, and enter the Package Contents (often accessed by right clicking on XCode.app in Finder, and selecting "Show Package Contents".)
-and copy `OpenGL.framework` into `/Library/Frameworks` (back where you put the SDL stuff).
+Then navigate to `Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.x.sdk/Developer/System/Library/Frameworks` and copy `OpenGL.framework` into
+`/Library/Frameworks`.

+Create a new CMake variable (easily done using the CMake GUI and clicking the "Add Entry" button) called "OSX", type boolean and set it to true.
+When building the project, this will make sure CMake finds the SDL framework directories and header files.
+This will also build with compile options `-stdlib=libc++` and `-std=c++11`.
+If you do not want these compile options you can manually set them yourself.

 Then navigate back to the zordzman-plus-plus folder, and proceed to do the CMake instructions for Linux.
-They are almost the exact same.

 ### Linux ###

+Requires CMake, at least 3.0.0.

 If you don't know how to install SDL on Linux, check out this tutorial:
 [LazyFoo](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php)